gardener/gardener/docs/api-reference/extensions.md

 are asked to use it when determining the .status.command of this resource.
 For example, if for CoreOS the reload-path might be &ldquo;/var/lib/config&rdquo;; then the controller shall set .status.command to &ldquo;/usr/bin/coreos-cloudinit &ndash;from-file=/var/lib/config&rdquo;.
+Deprecated: This field is deprecated and has no further usage.
-TODO(rfranzke): Deprecate this field once UseGardenerNodeAgent feature gate is promoted to GA.</p>
+TODO(rfranzke): Remove this field after v1.95 got released.</p>
 </td>
 </tr>
 <tr>